 What strength VENN reed should I use?

 Saxophone reed strength chart.

 Shopping at Music & Arts

 We’d love for you to visit us at one of our many stores around the country, where our helpful staff are standing by to help you select the best saxophone reed or clarinet reed for you or your student.
-Or you can shop online at musicarts.com for a wide selection of Juno reeds and Vandoren products.
+Or you can shop online at musicarts.com for a wide selection of VENN reeds and D’Addario Woodwinds products.